Vegetarian Food After a Tooth Extraction

 Top the oatmeal with applesauce, cinnamon or other spices, coconut yogurt, peanut butter or other nut butter (stir to melt), pureed pumpkin or sweet potato, or mashed banana.

 2- How about a smoothie?
-We blend all kinds of fruit with Bob’s Red Mill® Vegan Chocolate Protein Powder (which contains chia seeds), any other powdered supplements recommended by doctor/dentist, a banana, spinach (or other greens) leaves, sometimes a scoop of peanut butter, a spoonful of ground flax seeds, and liquid.
+We blend all kinds of fruit with Bob’s Red Mill® Vegan Chocolate Protein Powder*** (which contains chia seeds), any other powdered supplements recommended by doctor/dentist, a banana, spinach (or other greens) leaves, sometimes a scoop of peanut butter, a spoonful of ground flax seeds, and liquid.
 The liquid can be water, coconut water, plant milk (almond, soy, hemp, etc.) and/or juice.
+Sometimes we add coconut-based yogurt as well.

 1- For lunch, soup is one of the best choices.
 A lot of nutrition can be packed into a bowl of soup.
 If you have a super-chunky soup recipe, I’d recommend blending it at a high speed for easier consumption.